-Duke Zhuang of Zheng defeated intruding Rong 戎 tribes and swallowed the neighboring state of Xu 許.
+Duke Zhuang of Zheng defeated intruding Rong 戎 tribes and swallowed the neighbouring state of Xu 許.
 In 707 King Huan of Zhou 周桓王 (r.
-719-697) started a punitive expedition but he was defeated by Duke Zhuang.
-From now on the kings of Zhou never tried to intervene into the politics of their own feudal lords.
-They stayed in their small royal domain around Luoyang and had to be content with the tributes of the feudal lords that were presented less and less regularly.
+719-697) started a punitive expedition against the Duke, but the king was defeated.
+From then on, the kings of Zhou never again tried to intervene into the politics of their own regional rulers.
+They stayed in their small royal domain around Luoyang and had to be content with the tributes of the regional rulers that were presented less and less regularly.
 Besides Zheng, the states of Song 宋 and Lu 魯 demonstrated their military and political power in the Central Plain.

 When King Li died a succession crisis endangered the house of Zhou.
 His righteous heir was Prince Kan 閬, who is known as King Hui 周惠王 (r.
 677-652), but his late grandfather, King Zhuang, had had a favourite son called Prince Tui 穨.
 King Hui was not a very intelligent ruler.
 He offended many of his highest ministers and caused a rebellion that forced him to flee to Wen 溫 (modern Wenxian 溫縣, Henan) and then to Li 櫟, a town in the state of Zheng.
 His uncle Prince Tui was made King of Zhou, but he did not prove a better ruler.
 He was therefore attacked and killed by the lords of Zheng and Guo 虢.
 King Hui returned to the throne.